 Sometimes a urine test will be done to find out which type of bacteria is causing the infection.
 This can help identify the most effective antibiotic.

 In healthy women, mild infections can be fought by the immune system without the need for antibiotics, so sometimes your GP might give you a prescription for antibiotics but suggest you wait for 48 hours before taking them, in case your symptoms go away on their own.
-If you do start a course of antibiotics, its important to make sure you complete the entire prescription.
+If you do start a course of antibiotics, it’s important to make sure you complete the entire prescription.

 For older women, oestrogen hormone replacement therapy may be recommended as mentioned earlier, but this is much less common.